anshika-kashyap/revenue-optimization/README.md

 ## Deliverables
 - Descriptive Data Analysis of the provided dataset
-- Visualizations to understand the data better [within .ipynb file and presentation]
+- Visualizations to understand the data better [within "'.ipynb' file" and the "presentation"]
 - Insights and Suggestions Presentation to share data analysis conclusions

 # About Repository